MODEL-BASED FRAUD SCORING TECHNICAL OVERVIEW

 Join the Digital Trust & Safety Revolution with Sift

 Sift is the leader in Digital Trust & Safety, empowering digital disruptors to Fortune 500 companies to unlock new revenue without risk.
-Sift dynamically prevents fraud and abuse through industry-leading technology and expertise, an unrivaled global data network of 70 billion events per month, and a commitment to long-term customer partnerships.
-Global brands such as Twitter, AirBnB, and Twilio rely on Sift to gain a competitive advantage in their markets.
-Visit us at sift.com and follow us on Twitter @GetSift.
+Sift dynamically prevents fraud and abuse through industry-leading technology and expertise, an unrivaled global data network of one trillion (1T) events per year, and a commitment to long-term customer partnerships.
+Global brands such as DoorDash, Poshmark, and Twitter rely on Sift to gain a competitive advantage in their markets.
+Visit us at sift.com, and follow us on LinkedIn.

 Alternative Solutions - Use of a decision engine, application of rules.